cypayne/thermotolerance/QTLmapping_CTmax_scripts/README.md

-# Pipeline for mapping CTmax QTL
+# QTL mapping

-This is a cleaned pipeline for mapping QTL with both R/qtl and a general linear model (GLM).
+This is a clean pipeline for mapping QTL with both R/qtl and a general linear model (GLM).
-This analysis is presented in Payne et al 2021, where we mapped the critical thermal maximum (CTmax) of ~150 Xiphophorus malinche-X. birchmanni F2 hybrids.
-Below is a summary of the included scripts.
+This analysis is presented in Payne et al 2022, where we mapped the critical thermal maximum (CTmax) of ~150 Xiphophorus malinche-X. birchmanni artificial F2 hybrids.

-All infiles used to run the following scripts.
+All input files used in the following analysis can be found in input_files/ .

+## Dependencies

+R-3.6.1

+The following packages are required for each anlaysis (see install.R):
+* QTL-mapping ~ qtl

 ## Contents